Home » Trailer & Caravan Safety » Loose Axle U-Bolts cause Highway Havoc

 So, why can U-Bolts be a Major Cause of Accidents?

-Loose axle u-bolts are among the most underrated issues in the Caravan and Camper industry.
-People can easily miss checking their U-Bolt condition, as well as how tightly they are secured.
+Loose axle U-bolts are among the most underrated issues in the Caravan and Camper industry.
+People can easily miss checking their U-Bolt condition and how tightly they are secured.
 Indeed, this can be a leading cause of the nightmare accidents you see on the highway.

 The image below was taken when Steve, our founder, checked his boat trailer for the first time in many years.